|

 OPEN CANADA CUP VICTORY FOR LONDON CITY

-O'Neil Brown of Metro Lions outpaces London City in the early going, but it was London that won the inaugural Open Canada Cup.
+O'Neil Brown of Metro Lions outpaces London City in the early going, but it

 It took a week of uncertainty and a day of frustration not knowing if Friday�s wild card game would be allowed to take place.
 Add three weekend games of fast-paced bone crunching soccer, the drama that is golden goal overtime, all followed by eight nail-biting penalty kicks.